-The California Healthy Kids Survey (CHKS) is an anonymous, voluntary survey of student risky behaviors, resiliency, and school climate.
+The California Healthy Kids Survey (CHKS) is an anonymous, voluntary survey of school climate, safety, and overall student wellness.
 It is administered to students in grades five, seven, nine, and eleven.
-It provides schools and communities, as well as the state, with key data on barriers and supports associated with academic performance, positive youth development and well-being.
-The CHKS fulfills the data collection mandate of the state Tobacco Use Prevention and Education Program, and provides data on statewide initiatives and programs such as the California Department of Education’s (CDE) Closing the Achievement Gap Initiative, Service Learning, and Migrant Education Programs.
+It provides schools and communities, as well as the state, with key data on school climate, safety, student engagement, barriers and supports associated with academic performance, and overall student well-being.
+The CHKS provides data for the Local Control and Accountability Plan, Single Plan for Student Achievement, and fulfills the data collection mandate of the state Tobacco Use Prevention and Education Program.
+It also provides data on many other statewide and local programs such as after school, migrant education, facility improvement, public health, alcohol prevention, and other youth development programs.

-At the heart of the CHKS is a research-based core module that provides valid indicators of students’ drug and alcohol use, school violence, resiliency, and youth development.
+At the heart of the CHKS is a research-based core module that provides valid indicators of school climate, students’ drug and alcohol use, school violence, resiliency, and youth development.

 In addition, there are supplementary modules to choose from at the secondary school level that ask detailed questions on specific topics.
-These include questions on school racial and cultural climate, more in-depth questions on resiliency and protective factors; tobacco use, drug use and violence, physical health, sexual behavior, and after school activities.
+These include more in-depth questions on school climate, social and emotional health, mental health, resiliency and protective factors; tobacco use, drug use and violence, physical health, sexual behavior, and after school activities.
 Districts can also customize their questions in a module targeting topics of local interest.